jackbezalel/Power-Guides/Ansible/Installing and Using Ansible on Redhat 7 Power Guide.md

 	# Test connection via ansible

 	ansible controlled1 -m ping
+	# Enter passphrase for key '/home/ansible/.ssh/id_rsa':

+	# controlled1 | success >> {
+    # "changed": false,
+    # "ping": "pong"
+	# }

 	#NOTE It looks like ansible will "cache" the cert password for future invocations (persistent across logout and re-login, and fades away only after reboot)

-	# To avoid entering the password you can use "ssh-agent" and "ssh-add"
+	# To avoid entering the password for each SLAVE machine, you can use "ssh-agent" and "ssh-add"

+	ssh-agent -t 20  # set the agent so that the key you add expires in 20 seconds

+	# Record the output of the ssh-agent command, copy and paste it:

+	# Sample output:
+	# SSH_AUTH_SOCK=/tmp/ssh-hjhHYbjjj/agent.8888; export SSH_AUTH_SOCK;
+	# SSH_AGENT_PID=8888; export SSH_AGENT_PID;
+	# echo Agent pid 8888;

+	# Now add you key - default will refer to ~ansible/.ssh/id_rsa in our case

+	ssh-add

+	# Sample output:
+	# Enter passphrase for /home/ansible/.ssh/id_rsa:
-	#
+	# Identity added: /home/ansible/.ssh/id_rsa (/home/ansible/.ssh/id_rsa)

+	# Now you can ssh or ansible the SLAVES without entering the key password:

+	ansible controlled1 -m ping